Full-time Masters Programme

 This course is suitable for students who are interested in theory and research relating to learning, teaching and assessment in their pedagogical and policy aspects.
 Students are not required to have prior professional experience in teaching and education.
 It will be possible to undertake a placement module in an educational setting as part of this course.

-The Education: Early Childhood Education MA covers a broad range of issues, encouraging students to reflect on their experiences of ECE and current policy.
+The MA Education: Early Childhood Education covers a broad range of issues, encouraging students to reflect on their experiences of Early Childhood Education and current policy.
 It addresses and explores theory and research relevant to their interests.
 The content of the course follows that of the internationally renowned, part time mixed mode, distance-learning course, which has been running successfully since 1998.

 The Course is designed for professionals across the globe who are working in education or with young people in a variety of contexts and who are seeking to develop their understanding of the challenges facing the education-related world of the 21st century, with a particular focus on psychological theory.